mgblackwater/stevekinney.net/content/courses/testing/testing-asynchronous-code.md

 });
 ```

-In some frameworks, you'd be able to do something like this:
+In some frameworks, you'd be able to do something like this.

 ```ts
 // 🚨 This will not work in Vitest.